 Search functions are the foremost tool to navigate applications and the internet.
 The mobile user experience relies just as much on effective search patterns as the desktop.
 Here we explore eight mobile search patterns to help you design easily navigable experiences.

-Thanks to the efficiency of Google and with a nod to many other well put together search engines – search has become the leading means of getting around the internet and getting round the insides of many applications.
-That means that mobile applications also need to take advantage of search functionality in order to deliver user experiences of a sufficient standard.
+With the efficiency of modern search engines, led by Google, the search pattern has become the top way to get around the internet.
+That means mobile applications also need to take advantage of the search functionality to deliver user experiences of a sufficient standard.

 The good news is that search is a well-understood area of functionality.
-There are 8 common patterns that are applied to mobile search and they can be used either individually or in combination with each other for maximum effect.
+Here we look at eight common patterns you can apply to mobile search.
+You can use them individually or with each other for maximum effect: